Five numbers that tell us a lot about the Seahawks’ 4-1 start

 That number would shatter Wilson’s career best of 8.33 yards set in 2015 and break the team record of 8.8 set by Dave Krieg in 1983 (on just 243 attempts, after Krieg took over for Jim Zorn midseason).

-Wilson’s yards per pass average is currently third in the NFL this year behind Kansas City’s Patrick Mahomes and Dallas’ Dak Prescott, both at 9.4.
+Wilson’s yards per pass average is third in the NFL this year behind Kansas City’s Patrick Mahomes and Dallas’ Dak Prescott, both at 9.4.

 That number is at the heart of the reason the Seahawks are averaging 6.0 yards per play this season, which would also be a team record if they can keep it up for 16 games.
 The current team record is 5.89 by the 2014 team (Seattle last year averaged 5.6).